StackZero

 Let’s click on the menu item “Command Injection” in the left sidebar menu.

-We have an input field in the page we landed, and if we try to Submit a random domain, like “google.com”, the output is exactly the same as the one of the ping command.
+We have an input field on the page we landed, and if we try to Submit a random domain, like “google.com”, the output is exactly the same as the one of the ping commands.

 command injection dvwa first test